 We value our strong relationships with parents/carers and families of our pupils.
-All are welcome to come in and talk to us and we make every effort to reach out to all.
+All are welcome to come in and talk to us and we make every effort to reach out to all, our class dojo app enables all responses to be directed to the class teacher in the first instance and responses are frequent and regular.
 We make it known that our door is always open, for those who don't come to the school door we encourage them to telephone.
 We also send home home/school reading record books which parents/carers/teachers can also use as a means of communication.
 When necessary more communication can be planned.